Itvisors/mendix-FeedbackNotification/README.md

 ### General
 - Data Source: Retrieve notifications to show
+- Display Type: Simple or Complex.
+For simple mode, you can select a string attribute as the Notification Text.
+For complex mode, an area to place widgets into will appear on below the widget.
 - Notification Text: Attribute used for the notification text.
 - Type: Can be used to set a type for the toast message, which will change the styling and add a icon.
 Type can be "info", "success", "warning", "error" or "default".
 Make sure you write it correctly.
 - Theme: Can be used to set a theme for the toast message, which will change the styling.
 Theme can be "light", "dark" or "colored".
 Make sure you write it correctly.